BIEMAX/edgecam-manager/README.md

 **Edgecam Manager** is a independent software that allow the user do things that perhaps was not possible inside the Hexagon Edgecam.

 The system is a addin, that runs over the windows and linux operation systems (without edgecam installed).
-This allow that others departaments can use this (to control/management inventory, sales, tools, machine hours and others.
+This allow that others departments can use this (to control/management inventory, sales, tools, machine hours and others.

 The system is divided in the following modules: